 GEICO: 9.1 out of 10.0

 After extensive research, our experts awarded GEICO an overall rating of 9.1 out of 10.0 and the title of Best Overall.
-This rating breaks down to include a 9.5 for industry reputation, meaning GEICO ties in first place in that category.
-GEICO also received 9.0 ratings for cost, coverage and customer experience.
+This rating breaks down to include a 9.8 for industry reputation, meaning GEICO takes second place in that category.
+GEICO also received a 9.4 for cost, an 8.5 for coverage, and a 9.0 for customer experience.

 USAA is our choice for “Best Military Provider.”
 Remember that in order to qualify for USAA insurance, you or a family member must have served in the military or be currently serving.
-In addition to receiving a rating of 8.9 out of 10.0 overall, USAA earned 9.0 ratings each for industry reputation, cost and customer reputation.
-Its coverage rating also earned an impressive 8.5.
+In addition to receiving a rating of 9.6 out of 10.0 overall, USAA earned 9.3 ratings each for industry reputation and customer experience, and a 10.0 for cost.
+Its coverage rating also earned an impressive 9.5.

-State Farm earns an overall rating of 8.5 out of 10.0 and is our choice for the best auto insurance provider for student discounts.
-It has an impressive 9.5 rating for industry reputation, making it a first-place winner in that category.
-State Farm also earns an 8.5 for coverage and an 8.0 for customer experience and cost.
+State Farm earns an overall rating of 9.1 out of 10.0 and is our choice for the best auto insurance provider for student discounts.
+It has an impressive 9.9 rating for industry reputation, making it a first-place winner in that category.
+State Farm also earns a 9.0 for coverage and cost, as well as an 8.8 for customer experience.

 FAQ: Car Title Ownership